Donemmanuelo/donemmanuelo/README.md

 <h2 align="left">Hey there!
 My name is KAME MBITT EMMANUEL.
-I'm linus certified and have some knowlegde about c and c++ .</h2>
+I'm linus certified and have some knowlegde about c  .</h2>

 ###